crystal941/Bunshack_Restaurant/bunshack_restaurant.client/README.md

    - React Router is used for handling navigation within the application, enabling seamless transitions between different pages and components.

 5. **Git Usage**
-   - The project follows standard Git workflows for version control and collaboration.
-Make sure to commit changes with descriptive messages and create branches for new features or fixes.
+   - The project uses Git workflows for version control, making sure to commit changes with descriptive messages for new features or fixes.

 ## Advanced Features